P-8-project/P-8/README.md

     viable [OPTIONS] [INPUT_FILE_PATH]

 ARGS:
-    <INPUT_FILE_PATH>    Read from a file.
+    <INPUT_FILE_PATH>    Read from a file
                          Use '-' and or pipe input to read from stdin

 OPTIONS:
         --generate-completions <COMPLETIONS>